LemonBoy/sketchpad/readme.md

 accessing indexed fields read in a loop.
 See foster.sketch for an useful example.
 Nested loops aren't supported.

+As of 0.2b the ability of extracting chunks of the file has been added.
+The syntax is:

+    extract : <file name> : <amount of bytes to extract>

+The loop prefix is added to file name if the function is called inside a loop.

 See the included pbp.sketch for an example of a simple sketch file, foster.sketch is a bit more complicated but shows the full potential of